digidotcom/xbee-python/doc/user_doc/discovering_the_xbee_network.rst

 `````````````````````````````````````````````````````````

 The ``XBeeNetwork`` object also includes a method to clear the list of remote
 nodes.
-This can be useful when you want to perform a clean discovery, cleaning
+This can be useful to perform a clean discovery, deleting the list before
-the list before calling the discovery method.
+calling the discovery method.

 +-------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Method      | Description                                                                                                                                                                                                                                       |